-If you or someone you know is involved in a crime that might be handled through Restorative Justice, please contact Sue Praill, FairField’s Director of Restorative Justice Initiatives, at email@example.com.
-For more information about Restorative Justice, visit our Educational Resources page.
+If you or someone you know is involved in a crime that could be handled through Restorative Justice, please contact Sue Praill, FairField’s Director of Restorative Justice Initiatives, at email@example.com.
+Visit our Restorative Justice Training page for information on upcoming classes.